Call Us Today! (888) 691-3821

 What Can You Expect During Your Hearing Test?

 Some people put off hearing assessments because they don’t know what to expect.
-Rest assured that hearing assessments are nonintrusive, easy, require about 30 minutes to complete, and provide you with immediate results.
+Rest assured that hearing assessments conducted by a hearing expert are nonintrusive, easy, require about 30 minutes to complete, and provide you with immediate results.

 Our hearing tests include four basic parts: